BNN-UPC/ignnition/docs_rst/model_description.rst

 """"""""""""""""

 **Description:** Defines the set of inputs to be fed to this operation.
 **Allowed values:** Array of strings.
 If this neural network is part of the readout, you can use *entity1_initial_state* to reference the initial values of the hidden-states of *entity1*.
 Note that *entity1* can be replaced for any entity name of the model.

 An important consideration is that all the strings in the input that reference a features --that is present in the dataset-- must be proceeded by a # symbol.
 This will indicate *IGNNITION* that such keyword references a value from the dataset.

 ----

 Parameter: nn_name
 """"""""""""""""""

-**Description:** Name of the neural network (f), which shall then used to define its actual architecture in `Step 4 <#step-4-internal-neural-networks>`_.
+**Description:** Name of the neural network (:math:`f`), which shall then used to define its actual architecture in :ref:`Step 4 <neural_networks_definition>`.

 **Allowed values:** String.
 This name should match the one from one of the neural networks defined.